kyma-project/cli/docs/extensibility/README.md

 Steps:

 1. Run the CLI binary (for example `kyma alpha function create`)
-2. Load all extensions ConfigMaps from the cluster
+2. Load all ConfigMaps extensions from the cluster
 3. Build new commands based on ConfigMaps
-4. Execute desired command
+4. Execute the desired command

 ## ConfigMap

-The extension is defined and enabled with the proper ConfigMap deployed on a cluster that CLI has access to (for example, by exporting the `KUBECONFIG` env or passing the correct argument to the `--kubeconfig` flag).
+The extension is defined and enabled with the proper ConfigMap deployed in a cluster that CLI has access to (for example, by exporting the `KUBECONFIG` env or passing the correct argument to the `--kubeconfig` flag).
 The ConfigMap can have any name and be located in any namespace, but must contain the `kyma-cli/extension: commands` and `kyma-cli/extension-version: v1` labels, and the `kyma-commands.yaml` data key with the correct extension configuration.
 For example:

 ```yaml
 apiVersion: v1